emaleighneo/MSBA_Portfolio/MSBA Analytics Challenge/README.md

 # Sentiment Analysis on Theme Park Reviews

+The competition involved analyzing unstructured text.
+Performed sentiment analysis on 30,000+ customer reviews of Wisneyland Hong Kong to identify complaints and suggest improvements.
 This project applies sentiment analysis techniques to a theme park reviews to derive insights into customer experiences.
 The analysis utilizes tools like Vader Sentiment Analyzer and generates visualizations to highlight trends in review sentiments.
 This was for a school competition.